bruuhim/bruuhim/README.md

 ## 👋 About Me

-Just building things that matter to me.
-No BS.

-- **AniFold** - Anime folder icon magic from MyAnimeList & DeviantArt
-- **Subfinder** - Browser extension for subtitle search on anime/movie sites
+I'm into anime, subtitles, and building tools that make sense.
+Based in Morocco, just vibing with code—no particular direction, just what works.

+I build things:
-- **MALSync Arabic** - MyAnimeList integration with Arabic support
+- **Anime integration tools** - Syncing MyAnimeList across platforms with Arabic support
+- **Browser extensions** - Making subtitle hunting easier
-- **mpv Discord RPC** - Discord rich presence for anime watching
+- **Discord automation** - Rich presence for what I'm watching/doing
+- **Python scripting** - Automation that saves time

 <br/>